philipAthanasopoulos/llm-connector/docs/providers/Wllama.md

+> [!WARNING]
+> The WllamaProvider is **no longer shipped by default** with the plugin.
+If you wish, you may refer to the legacy WllamaProvider implementation [**here**](https://gist.github.com/tjtanjin/345fe484c6df26c8194381d2b177f66c) and copy it into your codebase, then reference the configuration guide below.

 # WllamaProvider Configuration Guide

 The `WllamaProvider` runs LLM models in the browser using the Wllama WebAssembly runtime.
 It exposes the Wllama [**AssetsPathConfig**](https://github.ngxson.com/wllama/docs/interfaces/AssetsPathConfig.html), [**WllamaConfig**](https://github.ngxson.com/wllama/docs/interfaces/WllamaConfig.html), [**LoadModelConfig**](https://github.ngxson.com/wllama/docs/interfaces/LoadModelConfig.html) and [**ChatCompletionOptions**](https://github.ngxson.com/wllama/docs/interfaces/ChatCompletionOptions.html).